 Carnation Festival is a celebration of our community since the city's incorporation in 1969.
 Once named the "Carnation Capitol of the World", Wheat Ridge embraces its heritage through this spectacular event.
-Celebrating it's 50th annual in 2019, Wheat Ridge Carnation Festival will be filled with food, music, culture and fun for people of all ages!
+In 2020, our 51st annual festival, Wheat Ridge Carnation Festival will be filled with food, music, culture and fun for people of all ages!

 Carnation Festival main events are held at Anderson Park, located at 4355 Field Street, Wheat Ridge, CO 80033